Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 7\.
 A COVID test response form

 The internet, in fact, is largely made up of forms.
-It's how we retrieve and update data.
+It's how we retrieve and update data, which is why there are different types of forms.

 ## Form types

-There are many styles of forms, but broadly speaking, they can be pigeonholed into the following two categories:
+Broadly speaking forms can be pigeonholed into the following two categories; single-step and multi-step.

 ### Single-step forms